-Aranja Pillai, a Solicitor in our Commercial Property department, looks at the new Lease Code for Leasing Business Premises in England and Wales 2020 being introduced on 1 September 2020.
+Our Commercial Property department, look at the new Lease Code for Leasing Business Premises in England and Wales 2020 being introduced on 1 September 2020.
 The new Lease Code aims to make the negotiations of business lease terms fairer and the legal drafting process more efficient.

 The Lease Code 2020 will supersede the Lease Code 2007.
 While compliance with the Lease Code 2007 was only voluntary, the Royal Institute of Chartered Surveyors (RICS) has raised the status of the Lease Code 2020 to a professional statement.
 A professional statement sets out requirements for RICS agents, RICS regulated firms and landlords that are RICS members and should be adhered to.